-Seychelles are best seen between April and May or October and November when the island is not hit by the two trade winds that strike it each year.
+Seychelles is best visited between April and May or October and November when the island is not hit by the two trade winds that strike it each year.

-The northwest wind blows from the end of November to March, and it’s generally not a great moment to visit.
+The northwest wind blows from the end of November to March, and it’s generally not a great time to visit.

 This way, you’ll be able to wander around Victoria, the capital city, enjoy the different beaches across the island, and learn about the Seychellois culture.